-The Blair Witch Project is a 1999 American found footage horror film written, directed, and edited by Daniel Myrick and Eduardo Sánchez and produced by Haxan Films.
+The Blair Witch Project was released in 1999 and is a found footage type horror film written, directed, and edited by Daniel Myrick and Eduardo Sánchez and produced by Haxan Films.
 The film relates the fictional story of three student filmmakers (Heather Donahue, Michael C. Williams, and Joshua Leonard) who disappeared while hiking in the Black Hills near Burkittsville, Maryland in 1994 to film a documentary about a local legend known as the Blair Witch.
 The viewers are told the three were never seen or heard from again, although their video and sound equipment (along with most of the footage they shot) was discovered a year later and that this “recovered footage” is the film the viewer is watching.

 On July 22, 2016, an official trailer for a sequel to the film, directed by Adam Wingard and entitled Blair Witch, was released at San Diego Comic-Con.
-The film, produced by Lionsgate, is slated for a September 16, 2016 release.
+The film, produced by Lionsgate, is due for a September 16th 2016 release.

 The Blair Witch Project